Vietnam.vn - Nền tảng quảng bá Việt Nam

 The yen price fell to 145 yen per dollar this morning, approaching the level of September last year - when Japan had to intervene to support.

 The yen is currently down 0.2% against the US dollar to 145.07 JPY per USD.
-The yen's fall to an eight-month low against the USD has prompted Japanese authorities to closely monitor the currency and recently declare that they are ready to act.
+The yen's fall to an eight-month low against the USD has recently prompted Japanese authorities to closely monitor the currency and declare their readiness to act.

-Last year, the yen fell to 146 yen per dollar, forcing Japan to spend $65 billion to buy its currency, pulling the yen from a 32-year low against the dollar.
-It was the first time it had bailed out the yen since 1998.
+Last year, the yen fell to 146 yen per dollar, forcing Japan to spend $65 billion buying its currency, pulling the yen from a 32-year low against the dollar.
+It was the first time it had saved the yen since 1998.

 USD/yen exchange rate developments over the past year.
 Chart: Bloomberg